entur/netex-validator-java/README.md

 - NeTEx reference consistency check

 The library can be extended with custom NetexValidator implementations (see [Antu](https://github.com/entur/antu) for examples of Entur-specific validators)

+# Configurable rule severity and description
+The rule severity (INFO, WARNING, ERROR) and the rule message displayed in the validation report are specified in a configuration file (YAML).
+The default configuration can be found in ```configuration.default.yaml```

 # Parallel processing and thread-safety
 The library is thread-safe and can execute validations in parallel within the same JVM, though some NetexValidator implementations may require synchronization.